gpoore/codebraid/README.md

 * `.cb.run` — Run code and interpret any printed content (stdout) as Markdown.
   Also insert stderr verbatim if it exists.
-When a Jupyter kernel is used, rich output is also displayed.
+When a Jupyter kernel is used, rich output like plots or LaTeX is also displayed.

 ### Keyword arguments